 Join us in London for Parkinson's UK's Research Conference 2020: "Accelerating research and improving care".

-Parkinson's UK's Research Conference is held every 2 years and brings professionals from research and healthcare together to share ideas, develop collaborations and accelerate progress towards new treatments.
+Parkinson's UK's Research Conference is held every 2 years and brings together professionals from research and healthcare to share ideas, develop collaborations and accelerate progress towards new treatments for Parkinson's.

 This year's conference will be held at Imperial College London - less than 10-minutes from The Royal Albert Hall, Hyde Park and the Science, Natural History and V&A Museums - on Thursday 24 and Friday 25 September.